rafaelcacilhas/rafaelcacilhas/README.md

 <p></p>

-- 🔭  I work mainly with Javascript and Next.js, although I have experience with scientific simulations using FORTRAN90 and Python / Django.
+- 🔭  I work mainly with Javascript and its frameworks, although I have experience with scientific simulations using FORTRAN and Python.
 In here you can find some of the things that I have been building.

 - 📫 You can reach me at **rafaelcacilhas@gmail.com**